-Since the amount of output can be quite large, it may be useful to run spec_clssa on only a limited range of (1) inlines and (2) crosslines.
+Since the amount of output can be quite large, it may be useful to run spec_max_entropy on only a limited range of (1) cdps (cross line indices) and (2) lines (inline indices).

-You will probably want to experiment with these parameters a bit to calibrate them for the kind of data your encounter.
+You will probably want to experiment with these parameters a bit to calibrate them for the kind of data you encounter.
 It is reasonable to expect that most surveys of a similar vintage from the Gulf of Mexico will have similar spectral ranges and signal-to-noise ratios.
 Likewise, similar surveys acquired in the Permian Basin of west Texas will be similar to each other.
-In order to simplify parameter choices, In order to simplify parameter choices, you can then cat AASPI ".parms" file to examine its content or set it to your desired default parameters:
+In order to simplify parameter choices, you can then cat AASPI ".parms" file to examine its content or set it to your desired default parameters: